emoncms/emoncms/docs/RaspberryPi/readme.md

-**To install emoncms on Debian see new installation script approach:<br>https://github.com/openenergymonitor/EmonScripts**
+**To install emoncms on a Raspberry Pi see new installation script approach:<br>https://github.com/openenergymonitor/EmonScripts**

 ---